rowland/tuppence/SPECIFICATION.md

     Complex.new = fn(a: Float, b: Float(0)) Complex { it } # compiler supplied default

-If Complex is part of a large module containing multiple types, its constructor remains unambiguous because it is declared within its type’s namespace:
+If Complex is part of a large module containing multiple types, its constructor remains unambiguous because it is declared within its type's namespace:

     Complex = import("numeric").Complex
     c = Complex(2.2, 4.4)